 * Click here for rating key

-Screen Door Restaurant Review: There's almost always a long line at this family-friendly restaurant; see it through and you'll understand why.
-The focus is down-home cooking and farm-fresh organics combined in irresistible match-ups.
-The signature dish is a whopping big plate piled with crispy, peppery fried chicken plus buttery mashed potatoes, collard greens and cornbread.
-But we also recommend the creamy shrimp and grits, the trout pecan in butter sauce, and beef brisket topped with what seems like a gallon of fried onions.
-The daily "local organic" list outlines seasonal vegetable specials, such as bourbon and cider-glazed carrots, and brioche bread pudding with squash and chard.
-One of the best ways to go is to order the Screen Door Plate with a choice of three sides, including fried catfish, jambalaya, plus the above-mentioned organics.
-Be sure to save room for dessert, even if it's just one bite of the banoffee pie.
-For drinks, Southern-infused cocktails include the Rhett Butler, a mint julep, and flights of bourbon.
-Or stick with sweet tea.
-The waits at brunch are even longer than for dinner, but the reward is a platter of fried chicken and waffles.
+Screen Door Restaurant Review: Screen Door’s focus is on down-home cooking and farm-fresh organics combined in match-ups that almost always inspire a long line at this family-friendly restaurant.
+The signature dish is a whopping plate piled with crispy, peppery fried chicken, plus buttery mashed potatoes, collard greens and cornbread.
+But everything on the menu is worth trying: creamy shrimp and grits; trout pecan in butter sauce; beef brisket topped with what seems like a gallon of fried onions.
+The daily "local organic" list outlines seasonal vegetable specials, such as carrots with roasted poblano chiles in a cumin, cilantro and lime vinaigrette, and brioche bread pudding with squash and chard.
+One of the best options is the Screen Door Plate with a choice of three sides including fried catfish, jambalaya, mac 'n’ cheese or bacony greens, and the above-mentioned organics.
+Save room for dessert, even if it's just one bite of the banoffee pie.
+For drinks, there's sweet tea or Southern-infused cocktails (the Rhett Butler), a mint julep and flights of bourbon.
+Waits at brunch are even longer than for dinner, but the reward is a platter of three huge hunks of fried chicken and a pumpkin waffle.
 During summer months, a pleasant covered patio with picnic tables helps ease the overflow.